rh-fieldwork/ceph-canary/README.md

 - Maximum write latency in nanoseconds
 - Time to create a persistent volume claim in milliseconds

+To modify the list of metrics collected and exposed by the prometheus client, edit the configmap fio-metrics-conf.

+    $ oc edit configmap fio-metrics-conf

+Please refer to the sample fio_metrics.conf for the format of the config file and to the sample fio-results.json file for all metrics available from the fio job output.

 #### Sample fio_metrics.conf
     #metric,help,metric name,type,category,item
     bw,Bandwidth Used,bandwidth_avg_KiB_per_second,gauge,write,jobs